Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 ### What We've Covered

 * A brief history and overview of GitHub Actions
-* A brief history and overview of schemachange
+* A brief history and overview of Terraform and Terraform Cloud
-* How database change management tools like schemachange work
+* How database change management tools like Terraform work
 * How a simple release pipeline works
 * How to create CI/CD pipelines in GitHub Actions
 * Ideas for more advanced CI/CD pipelines with stages